 When you have symptoms of a pancreatic disorder, such as severe abdominal pain, fever, loss of appetite, or nausea

-A urine amylase test may also be ordered.
+A urine amylase test may also be used to detect pancreatic diseases.
 Typically, its level will mirror blood amylase concentrations, but both the rise and fall will occur later.
-Sometimes a urine creatinine clearance may be ordered along with the urine amylase to help evaluate the ratio of amylase to creatinine that is filtered by the kidneys.
-This ratio is used to assess kidney function because improper function can result in a slower rate of amylase clearance.
+Sometimes a urine creatinine level may be ordered along with the urine amylase.
+The ratio of amylase to creatinine can be calculated and used to assess kidney function.
+Kidney dysfunction can result in a slower rate of amylase clearance.

 When is it ordered?